pszemraj/SummComparer/README.md

 - You don't know what domain(s) these documents belong to **because you haven't read them**, and you don't have the time or inclination to read them fully.
   - You're hoping to get a general understanding of these documents from summaries, and then plan to decide which ones to do more in-depth reading on.
 - You're not sure what the ideal summaries of these documents are **because if you knew that, you wouldn't need to summarize them with a language model**.
 - So: Which model(s) should you use?
 How can you determine if the outputs are faithful without reading the source documents?
-Can you determine whether the model is performing well or not?
+How can you determine whether the model is performing well or not?

 The idea for this project was born out of necessity: to test whether a summarization model was "good" or not, I would run it on a consistent set of documents and compare the generated summaries with the outputs of other models and my growing understanding of the documents themselves.